brad-dallin/laptopchemistry/docs/_methods/2025-03-29-query-chembl-approved-small-molecule-drugs.md

      'src_compound_id' 'cidx']

-### 5. **Preview All Columns in Molecule Dictionary**
+## 5. **Preview All Columns in Molecule Dictionary**

-To see which columns are available in the molecule dictionary table, I ran this query.
+Run this query to see which columns are available in the molecule dictionary table, I ran this query.
 The molecule dictionary table contains much of the drug information data.

 ```python
 sql_table = "molecule_dictionary"